Char-Noir/minecraft_schematic_to_excel/README.md

 - Full support of schematics is planned;
 - Texture generator for Excel to reduce the volume of the project
 - The ability to view the model in the 3D world with low PC load.

+PS.
+This is only a prototype, so it only works on a limited piece of data that has been tested.
+At the moment, we are developing a complete tool for interacting with schematics from the game.